-6. Accessing the Failure of Energy Diplomacy in South Asia: A Post-Mortem of The MBI Pipeline
+6. The Failure of Energy Diplomacy in South Asia: A Post-Mortem of the MBI Pipeline

-7. De-Securitizing the TAPI Pipeline: Converging Interests of Countries, Companies and Communities through Collaborative Planning
+7. De-Securitising the TAPI Pipeline: Converging Interests of Countries, Companies and Communities through Collaborative Planning

-8. A Cooperative Security Framework to Bilateral Hydroelectric Projects in South Asia: A Case Study of the Tipaimukh Dam
+8. A Cooperative Security Framework to Enhance Bilateral Hydroelectric Cooperation in South Asia: A Case Study of the Tipaimukh Dam

-9. An Environmental Peacebuilding Framework to Multilateral Hydroelectric Projects in South Asia: A Case Study of BBIN Hydroelectric Cooperation
+9. An Environmental Peace-building Framework to Enhance Multilateral Hydroelectric Cooperation in South Asia: A Case Study of the BBIN Sub-Regional Group

 Part 3: Policy Recommendations and Conclusion

 Mirza Sadaqat Huda is an international researcher and policy analyst with expertise on energy, environment and peacebuilding in Asia.
 He holds a PhD from the University of Queensland, Australia.